What is CARO?

 (ii) Disputes for taxes and duty:

-In case of dues of Income-tax, or Sales Tax, value-added tax, services tax has not been deposited on account of any dispute, then the amount involved and the nature of tax should be mentioned.
+In case of dues of Income or Sales Tax, value-added tax and services tax have not been deposited on account of any dispute, then the amount involved and the nature of the tax should be mentioned.

 Repayment of Loans, Clause 3(viii):

-Whether the company has defaulted in repayment of loans or borrowings to financial institutions, banks, or to Government or debenture holder if so the amount should be reported along with lender wide details.
+Whether the company has defaulted in repayment of loans or borrowings to financial institutions, banks, or to the Government or debenture holder if so the amount should be reported along with lender-wide details.

 Utilization of IPO and other Public Offer, Clause 3(ix):

-Whether money raised by the company through IPO or other public offers (including debt) were applied for the purpose they were raised, if not details altogether with the default should be stated.
+Whether money raised by the company through IPO or other public offers (including debt) was applied for the purpose they were raised if not details altogether with the default should be stated.

 Stating Of Fraud, Clause 3(x):